I bought my first camera in 1978, a Rollei 35T, to take

 film cameras.
 Contrary to my initial expectations, I

-haven’t shot a single roll of film since buying
+haven’t shot a single roll of film since buying the

-copy photography to support my historical work.
+photography to support my historical work, but that ended

 —Lowell Skoog